SilviaEiden/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-An analysis report has been requested to help Louise, a hopeful playwright, plan and budget her Kickstarter campaigns.
-She is highly interested in developing project campaigns in the theatre category.
+The purpose of this analysis report is to help Louise, a hopeful playwright, plan and budget her Kickstarter campaigns.
+She is highly interested in developing project campaigns in the theatre category and wants to know how different campaigns managed in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
 Let's start by mentioning that the analysis is based on the Kickstarter dataset, which is available here: [Kickstarter_Challenge](Kickstarter_Challenge.xlsx.zip).

-It is noted that Louise’s play "Fever" came close to its fundraising goal in a short amount of time.
-The challenge is she wants to know how different campaigns fared in relation to their launch dates and their funding goals, which is covered in the following section.
+Additionally, the following was done in excel for this analysis:

+* By using the Kickstarter dataset, I was able to synthesize raw data of more than 4,000 past projects to find out campaign outcomes based on their launch dates and their funding goals.

+* To do so, I added a new column to calculate the "Years" and used the YEAR() function to extract the year from the “Date Created Conversion” column in the Kickstarter sheet.
+As shown here:
+=YEAR(S2)

+* From there I was able to create a pivot table to filter it based on "Parent Category" and "Years."

+* In pivot table fields, I added "Outcomes" for both columns and values and "Date Created Conversion" for rows.
+To display the months of the year I had to group the “row labels” to make the pivot table easier to read.

+* A line chart was created to visualize the outcomes in relation to the launch month.
+On the x-axis the months are placed, and the number of successful, failed and canceled projects are placed on the y-axis.

+* As to find out the outcomes based on funding goal amounts, a new sheet was created named “Outcomes based on Goals”.

+* The Outcomes based on Goals sheet includes a table with goal-amount ranges, the number of successful, failed and canceled projects as well as the total amount of projects and the percentage of successful, failed and canceled projects.

+* To calculate this data it was imperative to use the COUNTIFS() function which allows to count each project with its respective outcome and factor it in the table.
+This function certainly deserves more attention as you want to consider correctly the outcome column, the goal-amount ranges, the goal column and the subcategory “Plays” column.
+As shown here:
+=COUNTIFS(Kickstarter!$F:$F,"successful", Kickstarter!$D:$D,"<1000",Kickstarter!$R:$R,"plays")

+* Lastly, a line chart was created to display the relationship between the goal-amount ranges on the x-axis and the percentage of successful, failed and canceled projects on the y-axis.

 ### Analysis of Outcomes Based on Launch Date
 From 2009 to 2017, there were a total of 839 successful Theatre campaigns or a 61% success rate from the grand total amount of campaigns created, which were 1,369.
 On average, there were 93 successful campaigns per year across the 9 years, which covered 21 countries.